Skip to contents

 tc

 numeric (optional): time in seconds between the end of the irradiation and the prompt measurement used in the equivalent dose estimation (cf. Huntley & Lamothe 2001).
-If set to NULL it is assumed that tc is similar for the equivalent dose estimation and the g-value estimation
+If set to NULL, it is assumed that tc is similar for the equivalent dose estimation and the g-value estimation.

 tc.g_value

-numeric (with default): the time in seconds between irradiation and the prompt measurement estimating the g-value.
+numeric (with default): time in seconds between irradiation and the prompt measurement estimating the g-value.
 If the g-value was normalised to, e.g., 2 days, this time in seconds (i.e., 172800) should be entered here along with the time used for the equivalent dose estimation.
 If nothing is provided the time is set to tc, which is the usual case for g-values obtained using the SAR method and g-values that had been not normalised to 2 days.
 Note: If this value is not NULL the functions expects a numeric value for tc.

 verbose